Skip to main content

 Get in touch

-From the launch of the dashboard, in September 2025, the dashboard will continue to develop and improve as part of the wider work on The Promise Story of Progress.
+The Promise Progress Framework will continue to develop and improve as part of the wider work on The Promise Story of Progress.
 Feedback on the dashboard, or other elements of the Promise Progress Framework will be key.
 Views of stakeholders and partners would be highly valued.
 To do this please email: plan2430@thepromise.scot

 The Framework has been developed by COSLA, The Scottish Government and The Promise Scotland, with input received from key stakeholders including Public Health Scotland, the Improvement Service, CELCIS, Who Cares?
 Scotland, the Care Inspectorate, Police Scotland and the Scottish Fire and Rescue Service.
 These stakeholders make up The Promise Collective, a group of organisations who provide a strong framework of partnership working and sharing of information and activity underway across organisations.

 Moving forward from December 2025 the Promise Progress Framework will be updated regularly to include the most up to date data.
+Details about when data was last updated, and when next updates are expected are presented alongside each indicator to help users understand this.

-To support applying this process to the Promise Progress Framework, a Promise Technical Advisory Group is being formed and will be chaired by the Scottish Government’s Chief Statistician.
+The Technical Advisory Group who already provide this scrutiny to the National Performance Framework have overseen this latest update to the indicators within the Promise Progress Framework.
+In 2026, a dedicated Promise Technical Advisory Group will be formed, chaired by the Scottish Government’s Chief Statistician.

 One of the main evidence gaps highlighted in the Promise Progress Framework is the need to better understand differences in health outcomes and healthcare access for children and young people with care experience.